marxin/texi2rst-generated/sphinx/libiberty/libiberty.rst

 The ``libiberty`` library is a collection of subroutines used by various GNU programs.
-It is available under the Library General Public License; for more information, see Library Copying.
+It is available under the Library General Public License; for more information, see :ref:`library-copying`.

 .. toctree::
   :maxdepth: 2